Meet the Board & Staff

 John Leo Muething – Marketing and Development Manager

 John Leo joined CCAC in October 2021 after a lifetime of love for theater and the arts.
 He completed his Bachelor of Science at the University of Durham in northeast England and received a Professional Fundraising Certificate from Boston University.
-He has five years of nonprofit experience, previously working at Cincinnati Shakespeare Company and Ohio Valley Voices, and is a Certified Fund Raising Executive.
+He has six years of nonprofit experience, previously working at Cincinnati Shakespeare Company and Ohio Valley Voices, and is a Certified Fund Raising Executive.
 His marketing knowledge comes from providing freelance support to organizations like Matinee Musicale in Cincinnati and an Australian science website.

 You can reach John Leo at jl.muething@cliftonculturalarts.org.

-Emily Versoza – Gallery Coordinator
+Emily Versoza – Gallery Manager

 Emily Versoza joined the CCAC team in July of 2017.
 Previously, Emily attended the Art Academy of Cincinnati, graduating in 2013 with a degree in Fine Art and Art History, and dedicated much of the years in between to cultivating her own studio practice.
-Born and raised in Clifton, Emily is delighted to be able to be a participant (in a more behind the scenes capacity) in the arts community of Cincinnati.
+Born and raised in Clifton, Emily is delighted to be able to be a participant (in a more behind-the-scenes capacity) in the arts community of Cincinnati.

 You can reach Emily at emily.versoza@cliftonculturalarts.org.